rosshinkley/headless-google-auth/README.md

-Log into a Google account using OAuth2 without a browser.
+Log into a Google account using Google's official library without a browser.

 ## Prerequisites